RaptaG/CAAIS/README.md

 ## Contact with me / Discuss about CAAIS

-[GitHub Discussions](https://github.com/RaptaG/CAAIS/discussions) were recently activated.
+[GitHub Discussions](https://github.com/RaptaG/CAAIS/discussions) are available.
 Feel free to start a discussion there!

 ## Contributing